Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Training of an IBC-DMP agent

-Having converted the recorded hand trajectories to the demonstration data, we propose the training method of the off-policy RL agent with demonstration-based BC.
-We first give an overview of the training method.
-Then, we specifically interpret two important technical points of the proposed method, namely actor loss reshaping and critic loss refinement.
-Finally, we give the algorithm for agent training.
+This section interprets the training of an IBC-DMP agent.
+We first give an overview of the training procedure.
+Then, we specifically interpret its critical technical points.
+Finally, we formulate the training algorithm for an IBC-DMP agent.